khornberg/sermon-manager-import/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 0.2.1 =
+Added option to set service type based on merdiem

 = 0.2 =
 Added many options including specifying the ID3 tags used to import into Sermon Manager.